mer-hybris/hadk.sailfishos.org/subsystems.rst

 OS devices is the force feedback API in kernel input framework.
 The kernel drivers should either use the ffmemless framework OR provide FF_PERIODIC and FF_RUMBLE support via as a normal input driver.
-In this chapter we go through the ff-memless aproach of adapting your kernel for Mer/Sailfish OS
+In this chapter we go through the ff-memless aproach of adapting your kernel for Sailfish OS

 This is a different method than what is used in community Sailfish OS ports, which utilize the android vibrator / timed-output API.
-The android vibrator plugins in Mer/Sailfish OS middleware have very reduced feature set, and are not recommended for commercial products.
+The android vibrator plugins in Sailfish OS middleware have very reduced feature set, and are not recommended for commercial products.

 In order to utilize the standard input framework force feedback features of